Blog / Spider vs. ScrapingBee: No Hidden Credit Multipliers, Real Browser Control

 )

-# 1 credit.
-Same price regardless of protection level.
+# Same cost regardless of the site's protection level.

 Empower any project with AI-ready data